Appearance

 .

-Although sending new actions from the client is safe, you have to be careful when adding new actions to the server.
-Executing a server action on a player with an incompatible logic version will cause the player to be kicked, and they will be updated to the minimum required logic version.
-Therefore it's important to consider that your users might be on different logic versions when executing actions.
+Although sending new actions from the client is safe, you need to be careful when adding new actions to the server.
+Executing a server action on a player with an incompatible logic version will cause the player to be kicked and their data to be updated to the minimum required logic version.
+Therefore, it's important to consider that your users might be on different Logic Versions when executing actions.

 To trigger behavior changes based on the Logic Version, you can use regular if